 - Right Turns – Trucks need extra space to turn right

-- Quick Braking – If you stop too quickly in front of a truck they may not have enough room to brake
+- Quick Braking – If you’re forced to stop too quickly in front of a truck they may not have enough room to brake

 - Mechanical Failure – If a truck is not properly maintained, mechanical failure can cause the truck to have an accident